pfrazee/json-lz/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Background

-JSON-LZ was created as part of [this discussion in the Beaker community](https://github.com/beakerbrowser/beaker/issues/820) between members of the p2p Web, microdata, and W3C Social WG communities.
-This toolset was largely inspired by [Robin Berjon](https://twitter.com/robinberjon)'s criticism of [JSON-LD](https://json-ld.org) titled [Don't Make Me Think (About Linked Data)](https://web.archive.org/web/20130814103818/http://berjon.com/blog/2013/06/linked-data.html).

-See [DESIGN.md](DESIGN.md) for more information.

 ## Example objects

 Here are some JSON objects which demonstrate how JSON-LZ's metadata works.